Arathi-1999/AtliQ-Hospitality-Analysis-/README.md

 - AtliQ Bay saw peak revenue growth in June and July.

-- Mumbai and Delhi branches maintained high average ratings above 86%.

 - Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi.

-- AtliQ Bay has the highest occupancy of 66%
+- AtliQ Bay has the highest occupancy of 66%.

-- Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
+- Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore.

-- AtliQ lost around 298 Million in cancellation
+- AtliQ lost around 298 Million in cancellation.